 Look outside because you may be forgetting the most detrimental problem of all: tree roots.

-Sewer line repair professionals at Midway Services will use a sewer inspection camera to verify whether or not the sewer line has a tree root worry.
+Sewer line repair experts at Midway Services will use a sewer inspection camera to verify whether or not the sewer line has a tree root worry.
 Once the issue has been confirmed, our sewer line repair technician will discuss all of your options with you and help you decide the best plan, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

-Note, faster growing trees, such as ash, oak, or basswood, may cause more issues because they grow more rapidly.
+Note, faster growing trees, such as poplar, oak, or basswood, may cause more issues because they grow more rapidly.
 Slower growing trees are a better choice, but they still need to be removed and another tree replanted every six to ten years to avoid their roots from causing a problem.
-Also, always plant trees away from your sewer lines, that way you can help stop damage and prevent those pesky (and sometimes expensive) sewer line repairs.
+Also, remember to plant trees away from your sewer lines, that way you can help stop damage and prevent those pesky (and sometimes expensive) sewer line repairs.
 If you’re not confident where your sewer lines are, ask Midway Services to flag the path of the sewer pipes.